Deutsche Bank reveals high-rise plans for Enfield Town Conservation Area, reports James Cracknell

 A 26-storey tower block is being proposed for the centre of Enfield Town as part of a redevelopment of Palace Gardens shopping centre.

-The ‘Palace Square‘ scheme, revealed this week, would include a new “boutique” cinema, gym, redesigned shopping mall, restaurants, and 450 new homes.
+The ‘Palace Square‘ scheme, revealed this week, would include a new “boutique” cinema, gym, redesigned shopping mall, restaurants, and 450 new homes (350 in the ‘first phase’).
 It forms a central part of Deutsch Bank’s bid to “revitalise” Enfield Town with provision for evening shopping and leisure activities, after the company bought both Palace Gardens and Palace Exchange shopping centres in 2018 and 2016 respectively.

 The planned height of the residential tower, however, is already causing concern among local people, as it would be situated within Enfield Town Conservation Area – noted for its “market town character” and many historic buildings.
 A 29-storey development at Colosseum Retail Park in Enfield won planning permission just two weeks ago, but is situated nearly a mile away from the town centre, on the A10.